Requirements and guidance notes for consignors, carriers and consignees.

 For all radioactive material packages, apart from ‘excepted packages’, drivers must either:

 - have a Dangerous Goods endorsement on their driver licence

-- be licensed through the Office of Radiation Safety to use radioactive material under the Radiation Protection Act 1965 (or working under the instruction or supervision of a licensee) and be carrying the goods as ‘tools of trade’.
+- be authorised under the Radiation Safety Act 2016 to use radioactive material and be carrying the goods as ‘tools of trade’.

 Before transport starts